bikibird/AppleIIGames/README.md

 * _Pond_, a life and death in a drop of water, was published by _II Computing_ in the December/January 1987.
 The game was originally submitted as "Pond Scum", but the good taste of the editors prevailed.

-* _Mosquito Madness_, a cross between summer evenings in Wisconsin and _Space Invaders_, proves that no topic is too trivial for a game.
+* _Mosquito Madness_, an homage to summer evenings in Wisconsin and vaguely reminiscent _Space Invaders_, proves that no topic is too trivial for a game.
 It appeared in the April 1988 issue of Compute!'s Apple Applications.